Liberté (poem): Legacy

 Francis Poulenc composed in 1943 Figure humaine, FP 120, a cantata for double mixed choir of 12 voices on this and seven other poems by Éluard.
 Written during the German occupation of France, it could not be performed in France, but was premiered in a radio broadcast of the BBC in English on 25 March 1945.

+Canadian composer Jacques Hétu included a choral setting of the poem as the final movement of his Fifth Symphony (2010).

 Liberal quotings from the poem created an underlying theme in the 2014 drama film Maps to the Stars.